WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 * GA made some amaaaaazing flow charts explaining the data management flow for the Autistica project.
 * DE on being an absolute machine as usual :robot::raised_hands::rocket:
 * Amaaaazing late night phone call with DR to calm me down :pray:
+* My dinner companions at Goodenough were :100::fire::muscle:

 #### What did you achieve?